herdiansc/gender_by_mm/README.md

-# Gender Classification based on Music and Movie Preferences with Keras
+# Gender Classification with Keras
 This is an experimentation on gender classification using neural network with keras.
 The classification will be done by building neural network model based on music and movie preferences.

 This is an experimentation of simple neural network in python.